Srujankatukam/GenAI-Roadmap-with-Notes-Using-LangChain/CONTRIBUTING.md

 1. Checking if the contribution fits the project scope
 2. Verifying technical accuracy
 3. Checking content quality and clarity
-4. Testing code examples if applicable
+4. Testing code examples, if applicable

 Once approved, your contributions will be merged into the main branch.